jrcain-usgs/asc-public-docs/docs/concepts/Camera Geometry and Projections/Camera Geometry.md

 Enceladus.
 In this example, **phocube** will generate a 6-band output cube.

+@TODO
 !!!
 Note "The image used in this example has been processed through Level1 \[ingestion, spiceinit and radiometric calibration\].
-Refer to: [Working with Cassini ISS Data](Working_with_Cassini_ISS_Data)"
+Refer to: [Working with Cassini ISS Data](Camera%20Geometry.md)"

 Each band will contain the information asked for (parameters set to true) in the following command: